webiny/write-with-webiny/README.md

-> **Note** - We are working on revamping the Write with Webiny program, and at the moment we are not accepting new applications.
+> **Note** - Thank you for expressing interest in the Write with Webiny program.
-> Meanwhile, please feel free to join our [community Slack](#step-1-join-our-slack-community), we will post updates there once we resume accepting new applications; thank you!
+> We are now at full capacity and are not excepting new writer applications for the time being.
+Please monitor this space for further updates or simply > join the [community Slack](#step-1-join-our-slack-community) where we post all the announcements regarding the program.

 ---